Absolutely. If you are suspected of any crime, then it is always better to have counsel.

 It's a fairly complex answer for chain of custody, but start with Section 90.901 Florida Statute (Evidence Code).
 A good case to review is State v.
 Hampton, 44 so.
 3d 661.
 You can find it on Google Scholar for free (just google the state v.
 Hampton, 44 so.
-3d 661) if this link doesn't show up in...Read more »
+3d 661) if this link doesn't...Read more »

 Today.
 She sent me a card with a money order for $40 that she owes me.
 I called her and told her that I want no more contact and I told her that I’m sending the $40 back.
 She emailed me that now she wants no more contact from me.
 Can I still mail her back the $40 with no letter or anything else...
 Read more »